Jurassic Park Logo

 Jurassic Park Logo 2001

-The next emblem appeared in advertising brochures, posters, and in the cinema in 2001 when Joe Johnston presented his version of the film.
-By highlighting in gray with a metallic sheen, a dinosaur (of another species) turned out to be three-dimensional.
-And three claw marks next to the name of the motion picture added more realism to the logo.
+The next emblem appeared in advertising brochures, posters, and cinemas in 2001, when Joe Johnston presented his version of the film.
+When highlighted in gray with a metallic sheen, a dinosaur (of another species) appeared three-dimensional.
+And three claw marks next to the motion picture’s name added more realism to the logo.

 2015